A Jewish woman and her seven sons are martyred.

 arrested and tortured.
 This chapter’s graphic narrative shows the contempt and intolerance that ignorant people have for the Jewish people.

-In our day, professing Christians are often the worst of the worse when it comes to Antisemitism.
+In the course of world history, an evil antisemitic agenda repeats over and over again.
+In our day, professing Christians are often the worst of the worst when it comes to Antisemitism.
+Read more »

 John 16:33.
 I have told you these things, so that in me you may have peace.
 In this world you will have trouble.
 But take heart!
 I have overcome the world.
 (NIV translation)